Introduction

-Dexterity measures a character’s nimbleness, their agility, and their fine motor skills.
-A character with high Dexterity is able to avoid attacks in combat, evade area effects like dragon’s breath and explosions, move stealthily, perform feats of acrobatics, pick locks, and use both light, nimble melee weapons like daggers and rapiers and ranged weapons like bows and crossbows more effectively.
+In DnD, Dexterity measures a character’s nimbleness, their agility, and their fine motor skills.
+A dexterous character is able to avoid attacks in combat, evade area effects like dragon’s breath and explosions, move stealthily, perform feats of acrobatics, pick locks, and both light, nimble melee weapons like daggers and rapiers as well as ranged weapons like bows and crossbows more effectively.

-Dexterity is most important for characters who fight using light weapons like dagger, finesse weapons like rapiers, and ranged weapons like bows.
-Bards, Monks, Rangers, and Rogues frequently have high Dexterity.
-Sometimes other classes, including Fighters, Paladins, and Warlocks also have high Dexterity.
+Dexterity is most important for characters who fight using light weapons like daggers, finesse weapons like rapiers, and ranged weapons like bows.
+Bards, Monks, Rangers, Rogues, Fighters, Paladins, and Warlocks frequently have high Dexterity.

 Acrobatics, Sleight of Hand, and Stealth are all tied to Dexterity.